 But inevitably the bubble bursts and prices fall.
 If they fall 10 percent or less, it creates a market correction.
 On August 22, 2018, the current bull market became the longest-running in U.S. history.

-Bull Market Versus Bear Market
+Bull Versus Bear

 A bear market occurs when prices fall 20 percent.
 Investors' confidence collapses, and they believe prices will continue falling.
 Most stock bear markets last 18 months or so.
 They end when prices fall below the asset's underlying value.

-Typically all three major stock market indices rise at the same time.
-These include the the Dow Jones Industrial Average, the S&P 500, and the NASDAQ.
+Stock: Typically all three major stock market indices rise at the same time.
+These include the Dow Jones Industrial Average, the S&P 500, and the NASDAQ.
 A bull market consistently makes higher highs and higher lows.
 A stock bull market occurs in a healthy economy.

 There are three drivers of a stock bull market.

 - Top-line revenue: This should increase as fast as the economy as measured by nominal gross domestic product.
-That reflects demand for goods and services from consumers.
+That reflects the demand for goods and services from consumers.
 In past recoveries, it was 7.5 percent, 5.6 percent, and 5.2 percent.
 Since 2008, it's only grown 3.7 percent on average.

 - Profit: This is how much top revenue has generated in profit for the company.
 On average, for the past 20 years it's been 7.5 percent.
 In this recovery, it's 9.8 percent, a record.
 You might think it's good that companies can generate more profit from the same revenue dollar, but it's not.
 That's because the profit is at the expense of jobs, salary and investments in capital.